-Based on the idea that it is essential for our sustainable growth to realize sustainable society, we also believe our contribution to solving social issues through our business is in line with our fundamental philosophy of "securing stable profit over the medium to long term" and "steadily achieving growth in assets under management.
-Consequently, it would contribute to improve our unitholder value.
-In order to take specific sustainable initiatives, we have identified ESG materiality issues in consideration of expectations from our stakeholders as well as the impact on our business and performance.
+At NMF, we recognize that realizing a sustainable society is essential for our sustainable growth.
+Based on such recognition, we believe that our contribution to solving social issues through our business is in line with our fundamental philosophy of "securing stable profit over the medium to long term" and "steadily achieving growth in assets under management," ultimately helping to improve our unitholder value.
+In order to engage in specific sustainability initiatives, we engaged in repeated discussions in consideration of the expectations and interests of our stakeholders as well as the impact on our business and performance, and identified ESG issues (materiality) that are particularly important for us as shown below.